opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/01_configuring_table_view/table.rst

       3. Click on the second list box, displayed below the first one.
       4. Choose a sort type.
   * * Displayed fields
-    * By default, the Table visualization keeps the order of the fields as they are after they have been processed.
-It is possible to reorder them, as well as to hide fields.
+    * By default, the Table visualization keeps the order of the fields as it is after they have been processed.
+It is possible to reorder fields, as well as to hide them.

       .. admonition:: Important
          :class: important

          Reorganizing and hiding fields from the Table visualization configuration tab only changes the Table visualization displayed in the front office.
-In contrary to when using the Processing tab, removing a field from the Table visualization will not remove it from the dataset itself, and it will still be available in other visualizations, as well as if the dataset is exported.
+In contrary to when :ref:`using the Processing tab<orderingfields>`, removing a field from the Table visualization will not remove it from the dataset itself, and it will still be available in other visualizations, as well as if the dataset is exported.

     * To reorder fields: